tilicho-trek

 What's Included

-• Stay at 3-star hotel in Kathmandu & Pokhara on a twin-sharing basis.
-Breakfast is on us.
+• 3-star hotel accommodation in Kathmandu and Pokhara on a twin-sharing basis with breakfast included

-• Standard option: Flight from Jomsom to Pokhara
+• Flight from Jomsom to Pokhara (standard package)

 What's Not Included

-• Lunches and dinners in Kathmandu (except farewell dinner).
+• Lunches and dinners in Kathmandu and Pokhara (except farewell dinner)

 Accommodation during the Trip